ISISComputingGroup/ibex_developers_manual/Sprint-Planning.md

 ### During meeting

+1. Re-point any tickets in progress.
 1. Look at any newly proposed tickets and tickets in the ready column that have not yet been started and rank them as per [backlog preparation](Backlog-Preparation).
-2. Estimate the top ticket on the list
+2. Estimate the top ticket on the list (mark on ticket)
 3. Add its value to the current sprint
 4. If we have points left in the sprint go back to 2

 ### After the meeting

-1. Remove tickets that did not make the sprint from ready.
+1. Remove tickets that did not make the sprint from ready (label and column)
-1. Add estimates to tickets and move into ready
+1. Remove tickets from the bucket (label and column)
+1. For tickets that made it to the sprint
     1. Set all tickets milestones on new tickets.
-1. Advertise list of tickets on IBEX slack channel
+    1. Set label from proposal to ready and add to ready column in correct order
+1. For tickets that weren't in sprint take top 6 and add to bucket

 ### Releases